Grand Central Market

 • price 1 of 4

-In 1934, L.A. area farmers began selling produce at the corner of 3rd and Fairfax, an address now known as the Original Farmers Market—and a prime pit stop for those shopping at the Grove or touring CBS Studios next door.
-A handful of stalls still sell fresh produce and other groceries, but they’re outnumbered by restaurant stands offering a culinary round-the-world trip.
-Newcomers like biangbiangmian specialist Noodle Art and South Korea's BHC Chicken have kept this L.A. classic thrumming with novelty, but you also can't beat the American comfort food served at the historic Du-Par’s, which has served pancakes since 1938 and the cheap, cash-only noodle dishes at Singapore’s Banana Leaf.
-Make sure to stop by Magee's for some of the best roasted nuts in town, and don't forget to validate for parking—all vendors offer 90 minutes free with any purchase.
+Why we love it: In 1934, L.A. area farmers began selling produce at the corner of 3rd and Fairfax, an address now known as the Original Farmers Market—and a prime pit stop for those shopping at the Grove or touring CBS Studios next door.
+A handful of stalls still sell fresh produce and other groceries, but these days they're easily outnumbered by restaurant stands offering a culinary trip around the world.
+Newcomers like biangbiangmian specialist Noodle Art, Polish grab-and-go Stara Pierogi & Sausage and full-service Mediterranean spot Savta have kept this L.A. classic thrumming with novelty, but you also can't beat the American comfort food served at the historic Du-Par’s, which has served pancakes since 1938 and the cheap, cash-only noodle dishes at Singapore’s Banana Leaf.
+Make sure to stop by Magee's for some of the best roasted nuts in town.

 • Food court